HK pro-democracy tabloid Apple Daily may shut down this week - memo

 The arrests and scale of the Apple Daily raid have been criticised by Western countries, global rights groups, press associations and the chief U.N. spokesperson for human rights.

-Security Secretary John Lee told a news conference on Thursday the police operation against the Apple Daily was aimed at those who use reporting as a tool to endanger national security and did not target the media industry as a whole.
+Security Secretary John Lee said last Thursday the police operation against the Apple Daily was aimed at those who use reporting as a tool to endanger national security and did not target the media industry as a whole.

-China’s Foreign Commissioner’s Office said in a statement on Thursday the national security law protected press freedom and warned external forces to “keep their hands off Hong Kong”.
-The office said press freedom cannot be used as a “shield” for those who commit crimes.
+China’s Foreign Commissioner’s Office said on Thursday the national security law protected press freedom and warned external forces to “keep their hands off Hong Kong”.
+Press freedom cannot be used as a “shield” for those who commit crimes, it said.

 Next Digital has come under increasing pressure since Lai was arrested last year under the legislation.
 Lai, whose assets have also been frozen under the security law, is in jail for taking part in unauthorised assemblies.